J4NN0/wordlist-generator/README.md

 # Wordlist

-Generates customized wordlist through a variety of methods.
+Make customized wordlist through a variety of methods.
 Choose your favourite method and enjoy your wordlist!

 # Usage